Aidanie/codeedit/README.md

     * npm
     * expressjs

-Once you've got those installed, simply cd into the CodeEdit directory, run `nodejs server.js` and point your browser to http://localhost/ and you're good to go!
+Once you've got those installed, simply cd into the CodeEdit directory, run `nodejs server.js` and point your browser to `localhost` and you're good to go!